Fiction – paperback; Bloomsbury Publishing; 304 pages; 1997.

-He flees and hides himself in the boggy marshes of a nearby wood, where he is later discovered by a Greek geologist, Athos, who takes him back to the sun-filled Greek island of Zakynthos and brings him up as his own son.
+He flees and hides in the boggy marshes of a nearby wood, where he is later discovered by a Greek geologist, Athos, who takes him back to the sun-filled Greek island of Zakynthos and brings him up as his own son.
 Here, Jakob is given unconditional love and is schooled in everything from the English language to archaeology.
-The horrors of the war are never far away though, particular as the island is under German occupation.
+The horrors of the war are never far away though, particularly as the island is under German occupation.

 It is this second part that allows the reader to view Jakob from a different perspective, to see how a certain kind of sadness has permeated his life, and how he has long struggled to find his rightful place in the world.

-In many ways this book is about Jakob’s desire to put the past behind him in order to move into the future.
+In many ways, this book is about Jakob’s desire to put the past behind him in order to move into the future.
 It’s a heartfelt tale about one man’s search for happiness in the face of such enormous personal loss.